Masswear/BeyondThresholds/Report/sliding_windows_simulation_final.md

 worst performance for smaller window sizes up to 100 days and reached peak cARI values with window sizes of 150-200 days and large overlaps.
 Performance of both dichotomized estimates was generally better with short window sizes and decreased rapidly with larger window sizes.
-With overlaps of 50% and more, LCMA1-threshold surpassed performance of LCMA2-threshold at smaller window sizes.
 Although performance of LCMA2 also decreased with larger window sizes, it remained relatively stable up to around 360 days (half of observation period).
 Classification with the dichotomized estimates required at least 3 windows, which was due to the requirement to generate 6 different clusters and the limited options